Many security solutions are too isolated to use data from different areas of risk in order to make informed security decisions.

 Duo Access gives you insight into every device accessing your corporate applications without deploying agents.
 Duo’s Unified Endpoint Visibility shows you every device on your network, not just the ones your company manages.
 This can lower deployment support and ongoing management, saving you time while providing complete visibility.

-Duo’s secure SSO gives users an easy way to locate their cloud applications from a single portal.
+Duo’s cloud-based secure SSO gives users an easy way to locate their cloud applications from a single portal.
 Admins can simplify setup with out-of-the-box integrations with cloud apps, and set granular policies for each cloud application based on risk to enhance access security.